Mary Ellen Cuper

 Mary Ellen Cuper (c.
 1847 – January 12, 1877) was an Australian telegraphist and postmistress.
 She was born as Ellen Pangieran in Western Australia and was sent to New Norcia for education after her father deserted the family.
 She first married at age 15, but her first husband died shortly afterwards; she later married Benedict Cuper.
 Cuper was trained as a telegraphist by Rosendo Salvado and became the first postmistress of New Norcia.
 In addition, she trained Sarah Ninak as a telegraphist, who took over as the New Norcia postmistress temporarily.
 Cuper died at age 30, due to tuberculosis.

 Early life

 Cuper was born in 1847 in Bunbury, Western Australia, as Ellen Pangieran.
 Her father, William Ramsey, was a European, while her mother, Yanjipp, was aboriginal to Australia.
 Her father deserted the family while Cuper was still a child.
-Because the government did not think that Yanjipp would be able to raise her child herself, Cuper was sent to the Benedictine mission at New Norcia, in 1862, where she was educated.
+Because the government did not think that Yanjipp would be able to raise her child herself, Cuper was stolen from her mother like thousands of other indigenous children and sent to the Benedictine mission at New Norcia, in 1862, where she was educated.
 On 8 December 1862, she married Peter Nhawer, when she was 15 years old.
 However, Nhawer died shortly after, and on 6 April 1863, she remarried to Benedict Cuper, a farmer and cricket player.
 Benedict's father was from England, and his mother was aboriginal to Australia; Benedict had been married once before.
 The two of them had a child who died while still an infant.